Lastiritas/Software-Engineering/ReadMe.txt

  	ViewExpense.java - The main gui used for the application.

  	PFSystem.java - The main access point to all systems from the system package.

+ 	*EditExpense.java - The main window that handles the editing and viewing of expeenses.

  	ExpenseManagment.java - The system used to manage expenses.